• Skip to primary navigation

 How to make pie crust dough:

-In a bowl, add 3 cups all-purpose flour, salt, 2 tablespoons brown sugar, and mix.
+In a large bowl, add 3 cups all-purpose flour, salt, 2 tablespoons brown sugar, and mix.
 Then add egg and mix.

 pie crust being mixed in a brown bowl

-Once it firm and smooth, flatten the dough into a disk, wrap in plastic wrap and refrigerate for at least 1 hour before rolling it out.
+Once firm and smooth, flatten the dough into a disk, wrap in plastic wrap and refrigerate for at least 1 hour before rolling it out.

 pie crust dough in a plastic wrap